 When is the best time to go to Croatia

-The summer season is from June to September, perfect for swimming, sailing, and island hopping and is what Croatia is famous for.
+The summer season is from June to September, which is perfect for swimming, sailing, and island hopping.
+It is what Croatia is famous for.
 Those months are also the country’s peak season, while its winter season is from December to February.
 Its rainiest month is January.

 The low season in Croatia is from October all the way to April.
 To those who are not looking to get on the water that much, you might want to avoid the high cost of peak season and travel during these months.